Faraday Rotators & Isolators - Frequently Asked Questions

 The pulse broadening is due to dispersion in the TGG.
 The Sellmeiers Equation for TGG can be found in the Faraday Rotator / Isolator Technical Notes section of this website.

 6. Why is my Faraday Rotator / Isolator not meeting specification at an operating temperature of 50 °C when it was working fine at 25 °C?

 Both the TGG and magnets used in EOT's Faraday Rotators / Isolators are temperature-dependent.
 As temperature increases, the Verdet constant of TGG decreases and the fields generated by the magnets weaken, resulting in lower Faraday rotation.
 As temperature decreases, the Verdet constant of TGG increases and the fields generated by the magnets strengthen, resulting in higher Faraday rotation.
 If you are going to use your Faraday Rotator / Isolator at a temperature other than room temperature or over a range of temperatures, we strongly encourage you to contact EOT to discuss this application.

 7. Can I order an EOT laser diode isolator with an escape port for my injection locking application?

 Yes.
 EOT offers our TORNOS laser diode isolators with PBS cubes rather than Polarcor polarizers for these applications.
 Please contact EOT for pricing and information on this option.

-8. Can EOT do custom a base plate or beam height?
+8. Can EOT do custom base plates, clamps/brackets, or beam height?

 Yes.
-There will be an additional charge but customized base plates or special beam heights can be done.
+There will be an additional charge but customized base plates, clamps, brackets, or special beam heights can be accommodated.
 Please provide us with your specifications.

 9. Are EOT's Faraday Rotators / Isolators vacuum-compatible or space-qualified?